Phantom Election Management Software

 None of these tasks are rocket science.
 Most are simple data management tasks that could be handled by spreadsheets and off-the-shelf office management software.
 Instead they have been centralized and automated.
 Centralization and automation reduces the need for routine data management office work, but it also reduces transparency and accountability.

 But what about tabulators?
-A tabulator requires specialized hardware and software, and Tenex does not support tabulation tools.
-But like all electronic devices, tabulators are vulnerable to hacking, and tabulator CPUs have access to an antenna.
-Also, any electronic device that has an antenna can communicate wirelessly with other computers in their vicinity, with or without "the internet".
-So any Tenex computer or pollbook could theortically communicate with tabulators.
+A tabulator requires specialized hardware and software, and Tenex does not support electronic tabulation tools.
+But like all electronic devices, tabulators are vulnerable to hacking, and in general, tabulator CPUs have access to an antenna, even if they are not "hooked up to the internet".
+The truth is, "the internet" is only one of numerous wireless protocol, any electronic device that has an antenna can communicate wirelessly with other computers in their vicinity.
+So it is not impossible that Tenex computers or pollbooks to communicate wirelessly with with tabulators.

 What more does one need to “automate” election fraud, than centralized, computerized control of all aspects of elections?
-If fraud occurs, it is the “machine”, not people in the elections office that are committing it, and the machines can easily cover their tracks.
+If fraud occurs, it is the machine, not the people in the elections office that are committing it, and the machines can easily cover their tracks.

 It certainly seems that Tenex Software has access to every aspect of Idaho’s Election data.
 This does not mean that Tenex has coordinated election fraud in Idaho, but if Tenex software could be hacked by bad actors who wrote the software and know its vulnerabilities, it would certainly be a disaster for Election Integrity in Idaho.